isomerpages/spf-spom/_about-spom/About Us/Heritage.md

 Loyal Toast to our President.</p>
 <p>Port has traditionally been the drink for toasting.
 This is one of the
 many customs inherited from the British.
-The choice of country of origin for the port even has political origin, dating back to the 18<sup>th</sup> century.
+The choice of country of origin for the port even has political origin, dating back to the 18th century.
-French wines may be pleasant but to the British, they were made warring enemy at that time, whereas port could come from the territory of their allies, the Portuguese.</p>
+French wines may be pleasant but to the British, they were made warring enemy at that time, whereas port could come from the territory of their allies, the Portuguese.
+As part of dining in, the Guest of Honour (GOH) would have the honour to present a drink (port or whiskey) to the Gurkha Pipe-Major in a silver Quaich.
+The Silver Quaich was first presented in 1956 by AC A.R.
+Anderson, a British Officer who joined the Force in 1929 and retired in 1959.
+The Quaich is a traditional Scottish bowl reserved for whisky.
+The two-handed design of the bowl incorporates trust, on the part of both giver and receiver.
+Band performances have always been part of the Dining-In tradition.
+The Singapore Police Force Band was formed in 1925.</p>
 <p>SPOM was marked as the 14th spot on the Balestier Heritage Trail by former
 CP and DC, together with officers from the National Heritage Board, on 3 July 2014.
 The Trail is aimed at raising awareness and preserving Balestier's